TranslationalML/tml-ctp/docs/source/usage.rst

                             Root directory containing the DICOM files to be screened for identifiable data.
       --delete_T1w, -t1w    Delete potentially identifiable T1-weighted images (e.g., MPRAGE).
       --delete_T2w, -t2w    Delete potentially identifiable T2-weighted images (e.g., FLAIR).
+      --folder_depth FOLDER_DEPTH, -fd FOLDER_DEPTH
+                            Specify the folder depth to scan for DICOM files.
+                            The folder depth refers to how many nested subdirectories should be traversed from the root folder to reach the DICOM files.
+The default value is 3, meaning the script expects the DICOM files to be in a structure with three levels of subdirectories.